-A Greek bowl used for mixing wine and water.
+A crater was a Greek bowl used for mixing wine and water.
 The crater had two handles, one on either side, a large body, and a wide mouth.
 Craters were made of gold, silver, and pottery.
-They date back as far as the 5th century BC, with the famous black glazed François vase placed c.560 BC.
-The Athenian calyx craters of the 5th century BC and the simply designed volute craters of the 4th century are excellent examples of this creative craft.
+They date back as far as the fifth century BC, with the famous black glazed François vase placed c.560 BC.
+The Athenian calyx craters of the fifth century BC and the simply designed volute craters of the fourth century are excellent examples of this creative craft.